gregmoille/pyLLE/README.md

 ## How to Cite Us?

 Please, if you use this package and it helps you with your research and publication, cite us in your paper.
-Not only it allows us to have a better idea of new things people are interested in and how to keep improving the solver, but it also help us building a community where every body could help maintaining the solver to suit better the needs of everybody.
+Not only does it allow us to have a better idea of new things people are interested in and how to keep improving the solver, but it also helps us build a community where everybody can help maintain the solver to better suit the needs of everybody.
-You can cite our paper published in the Journal of Research of National Institute of Standards and Technology available [here](https://doi.org/10.6028/jres.124.012), with the following bibtex entry:
+You can cite our paper published in the Journal of Research of the National Institute of Standards and Technology, available [here](https://doi.org/10.6028/jres.124.012), with the following BibTeX entry.:

 ```latex
 @article{moille_pyLLE,